Description

 Risk and Exploitability

 The vulnerability is exploitable via a specially crafted NTFS image, which could be presented locally or over a network if the image is processed by the system.
-While no EPSS score is available, the issue is serious enough to appear in kernel advisories, and it is not listed in the CISA KEV catalog.
+The EPSS score is below 1%, and the CVSS score of 5.5 indicates moderate severity.
+The issue is not listed in the CISA KEV catalog.
 The risk is that an attacker with sufficient access to supply a malicious NTFS image can cause system downtime without requiring elevated privileges.
 The patch mitigates the issue by detecting consecutive run‑lookup failures and aborting with an error instead of looping indefinitely.
+Note that this vulnerability aligns with CWE‑835: Infinite Loop.

 Remediation